yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 multiple chart-related settings, like the default title, colors for the graphs, default choice of the raw / smooth graph selection, and the default chart graph size.

+.. admonition:: Slowdown of Simulations from Charts Data Processing
+   :class: warning

+   Using frequent thermo output during long simulations can result in a significant slowdown of that simulation since it is accumulating many data points for each of the thermo properties in the chart window to be redrawn with every update.
+The updates are consuming additional CPU time when smoothing enabled.
+This slowdown can be confirmed when an increasing percentage of the total run time is spent in the "Output" or "Other" sections of the :doc:`MPI task timing breakdown
+   <Run_output>`.
+It is thus recommended to use a large enough value as
+   argument `N` for the :doc:`thermo command <thermo>` and to select plotting only the "Raw" data in the *Charts Window* during such simulations.
+It is always possible to switch between the different display styles for charts during the simulation and after it has finished.

+   .. versionchanged:: 1.7

+      As of LAMMPS-GUI version 1.7 the chart data processing is significantly optimized compared to older versions of LAMMPS-GUI.
+      The general problem of accumulating excessive amounts of data and the overhead of too frequently polling LAMMPS for new data cannot be optimized away, though.
+If necessary, the command line LAMMPS executable needs to be used and the output accumulated of a very fast disk (e.g. a high-performance SSD).

 Image Slide Show
 ----------------